 The UK holds something for every visitor.
 If you are a nature lover, you won’t leave disappointed.
 If you love history, even better!
 The bigger cities, such as London and Edinburgh, also have amazing shopping, nightlife, and food.

 My favorite things to visit in the UK were all of the castles and ruined churches.
 The ones set among nature are an amazing, photogenic combination.
 Castles are a popular attraction, and there is a diverse range of them.
-Two of my favorites on this trip were Castell Coch and Blenheim Palace, accessible as day trips from Cardiff and London respectively.
+Two of my favorites on this trip were Castell Coch and Blenheim Palace, accessible as day trips from London and Cardiff respectively.

 Though your budget in the UK will depend on what country you are coming from, most cities and towns have some free and affordable attractions to enjoy.
 Churches and ruins tend to be free.
 Each town normally has a free history museum, with the ones in big cities such as London and Edinburgh containing amazing collections.
 It’s a perfect way to get an overview of the country’s history without breaking the bank.